 The operator is a device that aids in opening or closing a valve.
 Various operators available in industrial valves are

 Hand Wheel: For the majority of popular smaller valves, Handwheel (Fig. 5) is the most common means of rotating the stem.
 Normal handwheels can be substituted using a hammer blow or impact handwheels when an easier operation is needed.

-Gear operated valves: Gear operators are used to reduce the operating torque.
-It consists of a hand wheel operated gear train actuating the valve stem in case of a manual operator.
+Gear operated valves: Gear operators are used for reducing the operating torque.
+It consists of a hand wheel-operated gear train actuating the valve stem in the case of a manual operator.
 A thumb rule for gear operators consideration is

 - valves of 350 mm NB and larger up to 300#,